 Lara Bohinc - Designer

-Laura Bailey - Model, Writer and Muse
+Laura Bailey - Model, Writer

-Lisa Gunning - Film Editor, Director & Writer
+Lisa Gunning - Director & Writer

 Lisa Moran Parker - Film Producer